rohit-kumar-01/CODSOFT/TASK 4(CURRENCY CONVERTER)/README.md

 Currency Selection: Allow the user to choose the base currency and the target currency.

-Currency Rates: Fetch real-time exchange rates from a reliable API.

 Amount Input: Take input from the user for the amount they want to convert.

 Currency Conversion: Convert the input amount from the base currency to the